yongjintan/kopi-translate-sg-style/.github/CONTRIBUTING.md

 ---

-Thank you for helping make Kopi Translate SG Style better for the Singapore community! 🚀
+Thank you for helping make Kopi Translate SG Style better for learning Singapore coffee culture! 🚀☕